-If the Intelligent Key is too close to the door glass, handle or rear bumper the request switches may not function.
+If the Intelligent Key is too close to the door glass, handle or rear bumper, the request 3-12 Pre-driving checks and adjustments switches may not function.

-When the Intelligent Key is within the operating range, it is possible for anyone who does not carry the Intelligent Key to push the request switch to lock/unlock the doors.
+When the Intelligent Key is within the operating range, it is possible for anyone who does not carry the Intelligent Key to push the request switch to lock/unlock the doors including the lift gate.